dkittle/tictactoe_js/README.md

 I'm going to store an integer value for each move which is the cell number in the board that the move was made into.
 Cell 0 is the upper left hand corner of the board, cell 1 is to it's right, cell 8 is the bottom right corner.

 In spite of the game tracking moves in cell numbers (which are a single integer), functions that make the moves will take a zero indexed row, column pair as parameters.
 I'll have a separate function for X placing a token and O placing a token.

-Note, I'm not throwing an exception if a player goes out of turn nor am I testing to make sure a move has note already been made.
-Both would be trivial to add.